mjjstockman/ecomm/README.md

 ## My Profile

 Logged in users can view their profile.
 This shows their default information and any order history.
-Users can update their default info or click on a previous order number to see details of past orders.
+Users can update their default information or click on a previous order number to see details of past orders.

 ## Order history detail